 Choosing the Right Tool

 The four tools overlap in some areas but each has a clear primary use case.
-Understanding where each one draws its data from helps you choose the right one for the job:
+Understanding where each one draws its data from is the key to choosing correctly:

 -zflag makes it safe to paste publicly.
-The sensor integration makes it useful as a quick health check without writing a custom monitoring query.
+The sensor integration makes it a quick health check without custom monitoring queries.
+Useinxi -exzas the current preferred full-summary command — the older-Fxzform still works but-F/--fullis officially deprecated in inxi 3.x.
+Its--output jsonflag is useful for lightweight programmatic consumption of system info.

 The most productive habit is running

-sudo lshw -shortandinxi -Fxzas part of any new-system checklist.
+sudo lshw -shortandinxi -exzas part of any new-system checklist.
 Two commands, two minutes, complete hardware picture.

 How to Inspect Linux Hardware From the Command Line